 - Face-to-face lectures

 - Exercises (exercises, database, software etc.)

-Together with frontal lectures the students are regularly offered R&E sessions (R = Review; E = Exercises) in which students choose topics they would like to be re-explained or on which they would like to see exercises.
-This opportunity is offered also in extra-sessions for small groups.
-In the R&E sessions the topics to be covered are freely chosen by students.
+Together with frontal lectures, students are offered R&E sessions (R = Review; E = Exercises) in which they choose topics they would like to be re-explained or on which they would like to see exercises.

 |Continuous assessment||Partial exams||General exam|

 The same syllabus and exam rules apply to first year students as well as students who have not passed the exam yet.